Nessiesson/CutelessMod/README.md

 Undo also records the vanilla commands /fill and /clone

-The Commands /selection clear and /ping can be executed in all gamemodes
+The commands /selection clear and /ping can be executed in all gamemodes

 Be aware of potential rounding errors when generating circles, polygons or spheres due to math and rasterisation...